-- All events that determine liability have occurred. - The amount of the liability can be figured with reasonable accuracy, and - Economic performance takes place with respect to the expense.
+- All events that determine liability have occurred, - The amount of the liability can be figured with reasonable accuracy, and - Economic performance takes place with respect to the expense.
 There are exceptions for certain items, including recurring expenses.
 See section 461(h) and the related regulations for the rules for determining when economic performance takes place.

-Except for certain home construction contracts and other real property small construction contracts, long-term contracts must generally be accounted for using the percentage of completion method described in section 460.
+Except for certain home construction contracts and other real property small construction contracts, long-term contracts must generally be accounted for using the percentage of completion method.
+For rules on long-term contracts,